Generalized Second Order Value Iteration in Markov Decision Processes: Convergence Analysis

-Hence $U$ is a contraction with contraction factor $\g$.
-Here the second equality follows from an application of multivariate mean value theorem where $\xi(j,.)$ lies on the line joining $P(j,.), Q(j,.)$. \begin{lemma} Let $Q, Q'$ be fixed points of $T$ and $U$ respectively.
-Then $\|Q-Q'\|\leq \frac{\g}{N(1-\g)} \log(|A|).$ \end{lemma} \proof Since $Q$ is the unique fixed point of $T$, we have
+Hence $U$ is a contraction with contraction factor $(1-w+w\g)$.
+Here, the second equality follows from an application of mean value theorem in multivariate calculus. \begin{lemma} Let $Q_w$ be as in equation \eqref{QsoT} and $Q'$ be fixed point of $U$ respectively.
+Then $\|Q_w-Q'\|\leq \frac{(1-w+w\g)}{Nw(1-\g)} \log(|A|).$ \end{lemma} \proof From equation \eqref{QsoT}, we have